Elevation Certificate: FEMA Flood Zones, Insurance & How to Get One

 Elevation certificates are not required for properties in Zone X (minimal or moderate flood risk).
 However, they can be useful in two situations: (1) if your property was recently removed from a high-risk zone via LOMA and your lender still requires proof, and (2) if you are buying optional flood insurance in Zone X and want to document your actual elevation for the lowest possible premium.
 Approximately 25% of NFIP claims come from properties outside high-risk zones.

-How long is an elevation certificate valid?
+How long is an elevation certificate good for in Florida?

 Reduce Your Flood Insurance Costs